 We ask for your cooperation and patience as we navigate the directives in response to the pandemic.
 Even during these challenging times, we continue to worship our Lord as a faith-filled community.

 Kathy & Terry McGaughan (STM Angel Tree hosts) recently asked the question “How can we help?” – as we all journey together through these Covid-19 times.
 To get an answer, they contacted several local charitable organizations asking what is currently needed to assist those who are affected by unemployment, and who are finding it hard to feed their families and maintain their homes.
 We are sharing what they learned; we invite you to participate helping those who are struggling.

-Many thousands of families – who are experiencing significant hardship in OC due to the loss of a job – are being helped by faith-based groups such as Catholic Charities, Second Harvest, and Caterina’s Club to name a few.
+Many thousands of families – who are experiencing significant hardship in OC due to the loss of a job – are being helped by faith-based groups such as Catholic Charities, and Caterina’s Club to name a few.
 Significant requirements of the support groups include the need for volunteers and, at CCOC, donations to help families with utilities, rent, and food.

 Feeling down?
 Do you have a need for prayer?
 Maybe a desire for a spiritual guide at this time?
 Or maybe you just want to pray with someone?

 We can help!
 Call our Spiritual Guidance and Prayer Helpline to talk to and pray with a religious, priest, deacon or other lay spiritual guides.
 The helpline is a free service available across the Diocese of Orange.